 Can adults apply for Social Security Disability Insurance (SSDI) through the Marketplace?

-No, at this time there is no provision for SSDI to be accessed through the Marketplace.
+No, at this time there is no way for SSDI to be accessed through the Marketplace.
 To learn how to access this coverage, please go to the following article within the CAR Autism Roadmap™:

 Is Medicaid still available to adults who have a disabling condition?

 Yes, adults who have first applied and been approved for Social Security Income (“SSI”) (age 18 years or older, unable to work/disabled, earn less than $1,000.00 per month) may subsequently qualify for Medicaid.
 To learn more about these programs, read the following articles within the CAR Autism Roadmap™: